SailonGroup/harvest_apps/soa_app/INSTALLATION.md

 WKHTMLTOPDF_FOOTER_FONT_SIZE="9"
 ```

-# Using the Final Invoice App
+# Using the Statement of Account App

 Having completed all of the steps in the Installation Guide, you can run the "soa_app.sh" script through bash or shell.